2017 Ohio State Buckeyes football team: Recruiting

-Position key

 Recruits

 The Buckeyes signed a total of 21 recruits.

 Schedule

 The Buckeyes' 2017 schedule consisted of seven home games and 5 away games.
 Ohio State hosted all three of its non-conference games; against Oklahoma of the Big 12, against independent Army, and against UNLV of the Mountain West.

 The Buckeyes played nine conference games; they hosted Maryland, Penn State, Michigan State, and Illinois.
 They traveled to Indiana, Rutgers, Nebraska, Iowa, and rival Michigan.